Francisco Velásquez: Biography

 Velásquez was a criollo artist born in Santo Domingo, in the last half of the 18th century and died between 1822 and 1830.
 Completely self-taught, he painted using crude mixtures of colors that he made using materials from the earth, excelling as a painter of portraits "that he drew without the need to have the person in view at the time of portraying them."
-This appreciation is from the biographer José María Morillas who, highlighting Velásquez's talent, explains that in order to make a portrait of Archbishop Valera (1814–1833), who refused to be painted, his relatives “gave him the opportunity to see him while he prayed."
+This is from his biographer, José María Morillas who recounts that in order to make a portrait of Archbishop Valera (1814–1833), who refused to be painted, his relatives gave the artist the opportunity to see him while he prayed.
 Throughout his career, Velásquez painted portraits of more well-to-do and high-ranking people.
-His fame as a portraitist led him to Haiti, where he was summoned by Henri Christophe, then the ruler of the neighboring nation, between 1806 and 1820; Christophe, members of his family and magnates of the royal court were models of the numerous portraits made by the painter from Santo Domingo, who also decorated the palatial spaces with the theme of mythological gods, reinterpreted "with Ethiopian color and features."
-The decoration was rewarded with a splendid remuneration given by Christophe, who also told the painter, “that is how the gods must have been".
-Taking into account that Velásquez developed in the last decades of the changing colonial regime of Santo Domingo (1795-1821), probably many of the portraits from this period are preserved as anonymous paintings, considering he did not sign his works.
+His reputation as a skilled portraitist on the island led him to Haiti, where he was patroned by Henri Christophe, the ruler of the Kingdom of Haiti, between 1806 and 1820, to make portraits of himself along with members of his family and magnates of the royal court.
+Velásquez also decorated the palatial spaces of Sans-Souci Palace with the theme of mythological gods, reinterpreted "with Ethiopian color and features."
+Taking into account that Velásquez developed in the last decades of the changing colonial regime of Santo Domingo (1795–1821), it is most likely that many of his portraits from this period are preserved as anonymous paintings, considering he did not sign his works.

 He is best known for painting the medallions of the apostles hung in the chapel of the Blessed Sacrament of the Primada Cathedral.
-They are pictures worked directly on cedar boards, without intermediate technique on the support.
-In fact, this poor procedure was one of the reasons that led art historians to conjecture that the medallions were painted natively in Santo Domingo as opposed to shipped from Spain.
-Moreover, these paintings were specifically made for the Chapel of the Blessed Sacrament, considering twelve of them adjust their size to the side walls and the other two that complete the total of fourteen have the measurements required by the back wall.
+They are paintings worked directly on cedar boards, without intermediate technique on the support.
+These paintings were specifically made for the Chapel of the Blessed Sacrament, considering twelve of them adjust their size to the side walls and the other two that complete the total of fourteen have the measurements required by the back wall.